LauriAlanen/OpenExpression/README.md

 # In Progress...

 ## Sidenote
-This project is currently only made for the purpose of learning ARM based processors, building toolchains and learning the building/linking processes
+This project is currently only made for the purpose of learning ARM based processors, building toolchains, cross compiling and learning the building/linking processes

 All of the following configurations and tools are designed to be runned in Linux based operating systems.